rikedyp/MyTool/README.md

 # MyTool
-A tool to demonstrate automatic versioning and branching for backported fixes
+A tool to demonstrate automatic versioning and branching for backported fixes, including versioned documentation